JadenLabs/rpj/README.md

 ## Features

 -   Keep track of your projects
--   Open projects quickly in VSC or file explorer (todo) - just type the name
+-   Open projects quickly in VSC or file explorer - just type the name
 -   Open a terminal for your project fast (todo)
 -   Run code for your projects easily